itexussoft/docker-manual/README.md

 ![Docker Cloud create stack](https://raw.githubusercontent.com/nastia-shaternik/docker-manual/master/images/docker-cloud-create-stack.png)

-You can click `Create` and deploy stack later or create and deploy it immidiately.
+You can click `Create` and deploy stack later or `Create & Deploy` it immediately.

 If everything is OK you will see two containers running on your node.

-Don't forget to SSH on your `web` container with terminal and create DB for rails
+Don't forget to SSH on your `web` container with terminal and create DB for rails:
-here:

 `rake db:create db:migrate`.

 ![Docker Cloud service terminal](https://raw.githubusercontent.com/nastia-shaternik/docker-manual/master/images/docker-cloud-web-terminal.png)

-## Redeploy our web container when new image was pushed on Docker Cloud
+## Redeploy web container when new image was pushed on Docker Cloud

 Firstly, you need to create new trigger on a service.
-Just provide a trigger name and action that should be performed: Scale or Redeploy.
+Just provide a trigger name and action that should be performed: `Scale` or `Redeploy`.

 ![Docker Cloud create trigger](https://raw.githubusercontent.com/nastia-shaternik/docker-manual/master/images/docker-cloud-redeploy-trigger.png)